FuseByExample/rider-auto-osgi/ReadMe.txt

 <project home> $ mvn clean install

-2) Start Fuse ESB
+2) Start JBoss Fuse

-<Fuse ESB home>  $ bin/fuseesb
+<JBoss Fuse home>  $ bin/fuse

 3) Add this projects features.xml config to Fuse from the Console (makes it easier to install bundles with all required dependencies)

-FuseESB:karaf@root>  features:addUrl mvn:org.fusesource.examples/rider-auto-common/4.0-SNAPSHOT/xml/features
+JBossFuse:karaf@root>  features:addUrl mvn:org.fusesource.examples/rider-auto-common/4.0-SNAPSHOT/xml/features

 4) Install the project.

-FuseESB:karaf@root>  features:install rider-auto-osgi
+JBossFuse:karaf@root>  features:install rider-auto-osgi

 5) To test the file processing, there are existing files in the rider-auto-common module.

-<project home> $ cp rider-auto-common/src/data/message1.xml <Fuse ESB home>/target/placeorder
+<project home> $ cp rider-auto-common/src/data/message1.xml <JBoss Fuse home>/target/placeorder

    To see what happened look at the log file, either from the console

-FuseESB:karaf@root>  log:display
+JBossFuse:karaf@root>  log:display

    or from the command line

-<Fuse ESB home> $ tail -f data/log/fuseesb.log
+<JBoss Fuse home> $ tail -f data/log/fuseesb.log

 6) To test the WS, use your favorite WS tool (e.g. SoapUI) against the following WSDL hosted by the rider-auto-ws bundle.